jobindjohn/vivaplus_v0.2/docs/contributor-guide/80-validation-catalog.md

     The following steps require Anaconda/Miniconda to setup working environments.
 The easiest way to get started with Python is using Anaconda.
 You can find Anaconda installers for your Operating System at the [Anaconda webpage](https://www.anaconda.com/products/individual).

-### 5. Set up your environment
+### 5. Activate conda environment

+If you already have the necessary environment, activate it by `conda activate viva` (If you had a different name for your environment, replace `viva` with the name of your environment)

+If you have not previously setup an environment, follow the steps below to setup a new environment.

+??? note "Setting up a NEW conda environment for VIVA+"

     You can set up the conda environment needed for VIVA+ notebooks using the `requirements.txt` file in the `vivaplus-validation` repo that you just cloned.

-On Windows, the easiest way is to open your Anaconda prompt and move to the `vivaplus-validation` directory.
-Follow the instructions below from the `vivaplus-validation` directory.
+    On Windows, the easiest way is to open your Anaconda command prompt and move to the `vivaplus-validation` directory.
+Follow the instructions below from the `vivaplus-validation` directory location in the command prompt.

-- If you previously setup an environment, activate it by `conda activate viva` (replace `viva` with the name of your environment)

-!!! note "Setting up a conda environment for VIVA+"

     1. Create a new conda environment with the name `viva` with Python 3.8 installed

     ```
-    conda create --name viva python=3.8
+    conda create --name viva python=3.7
     ```

     1. After you create the conda environment, activate the environment